-- Crete is full of beautiful monasteries and churches.
+- Crete is an ideal destination for alternative and religious tourism enthusiasts as it is full of beautiful monasteries and churches.
 There are about 300 churches in Crete, scattered around the island.
 This is one of the reasons why Crete is an ideal destination for alternative and religious tourism enthusiasts.Monastery of Tzagaroli

 It is a monastery of 17th century, with repairs that were made during the ottoman occupation.
 It was abandoned during the revolution of 1821 and ransacked by the Turks.
 In 1834 it is repaired one more time: a new abbot' s quarters, a guest house and, in the turn of century, a new bell - tower were built.
 From 1897 onwards, there is also an ecclesiastical school there.It is a typical example of the orthodox monastical architecture.
 The rectangular precinct has a majestic gate.
 The Katholicon, which is dedicated to the Holy Trinity, has the form of the athonite triconch church with a chapel dedicated to the Transfiguration of Christ and a cemetery beneath the church.
 The Monastery owned olive-presses, stables, wine-presses and wine cellars.
 Although it is a monastery, it has a museum and receives many visitors.The monastery Chrissoscalitissa73 km away from Chania, was built during the Venetian Occupation on the site of the old monastery of Agios Nickolaos.
 It is built on steep rocks with a view of the Libyan Sea.
 Tradition says that one of the 99 steps is gold, but the sinners are not able to see it.
 This is the reason why the monastery was called Chrisoscalitissa (scali=step).
 The icon of Virgin Mary that is in the monastery, is estimated to be more than 1000 years old and fetes on August 15th.
 It is of two aisles and consecrated to the Assumption of Virgin Mary and to the Holy Trinity.
 During the German Occupation, it constituted German outpost.
 Near the monastery, at the beach, a small settlement of anglers was found from the Middle Minoan Period.Monastery of Preveli